carmelosammarco/CADS/index.md

   <img width="" height="200" src='https://i.imgur.com/OcKysIVl.png'>
 </p>

+#### **How to Run Interactive terminal session (instead of GUI)**:

-also is possible to run an interactive terminal session which reproduce what is already described and seen in the GUI interface.
+It is possible to run an interactive terminal session which reproduce what is already described and seen in the GUI interface.
 To activate this functionality do as descibed here below:

 ```
 from CADS import download